Data Breach Check Tool – Have I Been Pwned?

 What to do if your data was compromised

-Think your email leaked?
-Worried about an info leak from a company you gave personal information to?
+If your personal data was exposed, act fast.
 Quick action is essential if you believe you've experienced a data breach.
+Follow these steps.

 After a data breach, the most important thing is to be cautious.
-Watch out for phishing or spam emails and monitor your credit reports and bank accounts for strange charges or withdrawals.
-Not all breached information makes it into circulation.
-It's possible you won't experience any issues, but better to be safe than sorry.
+Watch out for phishing or spam emails and monitor your credit reports and bank accounts.
+Continue to use the data breach check tool above to look for additional leaks.

 How can I check on my personal information?

-Another good option is using an overall alert program, like Norton's LifeLock.
+Another good option is using alert programs like Norton's LifeLock.
 Norton’s premium LifeLock gives you alerts if they find your Social Security number, medical or driver’s license numbers, bank account information, credit card numbers, or insurance policies associated with someone that isn’t you or located on the dark web.

-Though neither Norton nor WhatIsMyIP.com can save your personal information from theft, they can alert you if they find your information illegitimately used.
+Though neither Norton nor WhatIsMyIP.com can save your personal information from theft, they can check for data leaks and alert you if they find your information.
 The tools check your hack risk, check personal information, and attempt to stop its spread.
 Whether exposed in malware attacks, social engineering attacks, or data breaches, having the knowledge supersedes having nothing.

 WhatIsMyIP.com has provided this data breach check tool courtesy of Have I Been Pownd at haveibeenpwned.com.